 The world is growing darker as the days press on.
 We must be interceding.

 Pray for the people within your reach of influence who need Jesus.
-Pray for how God would have you reach out to those people.
+Ask the Lord how He would have you reach out to those people.

 Pray for current events in our nation and around the world.

 Beseech God to send laborers into the field.

 Pray for government officials – that they would govern in accordance with righteousness.
 That they restrain evil and promote that which is good.
 In the current state of our nation pray that true corruption is revealed and that blinded eyes be opened to see it.